Bracamontes & Vlasak, P.C.

 On March 14, 2010, Ordinance No. 33-10 became law and added section 37.9(j) to the San Francisco Rent Ordinance, providing that a tenant who has resided in the unit for at least one year with a minor child may not be evicted during the school year for an owner or relative move-in eviction.

-If you have been subjected to wrongful eviction or attempted wrongful eviction by the owner or management of your Bay Area rent-controlled apartment or residential hotel, call a San Francisco tenant's lawyer at Bracamontes & Vlasak, P.C. today for a free consultation.
+If you have been subjected to wrongful eviction or attempted wrongful eviction by the owner or management of your Bay Area rent-controlled apartment, call a San Francisco tenant’s lawyer at Bracamontes & Vlasak, P.C., at 415.835.6777 today for a free consultation.